 You must show that the offending party breached their duty of care.
 Injured parties can prove negligence in a car accident by showing that the driver failed to do or reasonably should’ve done something but didn’t.
 In some situations, if a car manufacturer did not reasonably create a safe vehicle, you can also potentially hold the manufacturer responsible for your resulting injuries.

 You must show that you sustained injuries resulting in economic and non-economic damages.
 You should compile medical records, paid and unpaid bills, and proof of lost wages or property repairs to show the damages incurred.
+Cause

 The breach of duty needs to have directly caused your injuries.